Archive for August 2024

 Supplier risk overview

-Data from our assesment in 2023 show that 99% of our suppliers’ production countries (measured by share of total purchasing volume) fall within classification levels 1 to 3.
+Data from our assessment in 2023 show that 99% of our suppliers’ production countries (measured by share of total purchasing volume) fall within classification levels 1 to 3.
 We have no suppliers operating in countries rated 5+.

 Subcontractor risk overview